mdkamran04/LangGraph-ChatBot/README.md

 # LangMiwi Chat App

-A full-stack AI chat application built with LangGraph, Bun, React, and SQLite.
+A full-stack AI chat application built with LangGraph, Bun, React, and Supabase .
 The project demonstrates how to design and ship a production-style conversational AI system with streaming responses, persistent memory, and a clean, scalable frontend architecture.

 ## Overview